You’ll need to meet the entry criteria for your chosen pathway.

 - Crime and punishment

-- Taking part in trips and visits to courts and prisons
+- Taking part in trips and visits to court to see the Criminal Justice System in action

 - Taking part in ‘real life’ crime scene investigations